janephp/janephp/src/AutoMapper/README.md

 }
 ```

-An user may send a null value (in a form by example or json), and PHP will raise an error before the validation, since the validation occurs on the mapped object.
+An user may send a null value (in a form by example or JSON), and PHP will raise an error before the validation, since the validation occurs on the mapped object.

 This component can help resolving this case with the actual behavior: